A note from the author:

 even enough time

-for Joe to react before the semi hit Joe's car, glanced off, and
+for Joe to react before the semi hit Joe's car with a bone-jarring thud, glanced off, and then

 slammed into the car behind him.